The Black Pirate

 The Black Pirate is a 1926 American silent color adventure film directed by Albert Parker, starring Douglas Fairbanks, Billie Dove, Donald Crisp, Sam De Grasse, and Anders Randolf.

 After the first natural color films appeared in 1922, Douglas Fairbanks envisioned a color pirate film.
 However, he waited to start production until 1925.
 Once Technicolor had improved its filming and printing capacity, Fairbanks took financial risks due to the added costs and fragility of the film process.
-He also hesitated because color was rumored to distract from the narrative and strain viewers’ eyes.
+He also hesitated because color was rumored to distract from the narrative and strain viewers' eyes.

-To address these concerns, Fairbanks avoided Technicolor’s saturated tones and instead chose a restricted palette, inspired by Flemish painters and American illustrators who had popularized pirate themes in the early twentieth century.
+To address these concerns, Fairbanks avoided Technicolor's saturated tones and instead chose a restricted palette, inspired by Flemish painters and American illustrators who had popularized pirate themes in the early twentieth century.

 His team spent months testing and refining color control for all on-screen elements, including the studio-created ocean.
-This focus on visual consistency also led to the simplification of the story, contributing to the film’s success.
+This focus on visual consistency also led to the simplification of the story, contributing to the film's success.
 Fairbanks continued to deliver his signature acrobatic stunts.

 The film achieved international success, notably for its colors, but suffered from the fragility of its two-strip laminated film.
 This issue prompted Technicolor to abandon the process and develop a more durable single-strip film, which was later used for some prints.
-The Black Pirate became both a commercial and technical milestone, showcasing Fairbanks’s influence, while also exposing the process’s limitations.
+The Black Pirate became both a commercial and technical milestone, showcasing Fairbanks's influence, while also exposing the process's limitations.

 In his subsequent films, Fairbanks considered using Technicolor again but gave up on it for various reasons.
 In 1928, when Technicolor felt that it had overcome the difficulties encountered with The Black Pirate, it produced The Viking (1928) as a demonstration, for which Fairbanks' film would serve as a hidden model.
 Other successful films, including The Black Swan (1942) with Tyrone Power, and The Crimson Pirate (1952) with Burt Lancaster would further exploit the link he had imagined between pirates and Technicolor.

+In 1993, The Black Pirate was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."